 I’ve always been [discuss your passion for accounting].
 Accounting has granted me that opportunity and contributed to my personal growth.
 I have [qualification] in [field].
 I also have [qualification], which I completed two years ago.
 I’ve worked for [previous or current employer], where I gained extensive practice in accounting.
 I was responsible for [list duties and responsibilities].
 In my first year at [company name], I was able to [mention achievement(s)].

-I am proficient with Microsoft Office for accounting purposes and have sufficient knowledge in [accounting program of choice].
+I am proficient with Microsoft Office for these purposes and have sufficient knowledge in [accounting program of choice].
 In addition, my knowledge in regulatory and tax laws would be a positive addition to your company’s plan to expand in other states.
 I’ve excellent organizational skills, and I’m a critical thinker, analytical, and a good team player.
 I’m an excellent time-keeper and articulate communicator.
 My skill set and ability to interact with people from different backgrounds can hugely contribute to coordinating and streamlining finance-related matters in your company.

 Thank you for reviewing my application.
 I do believe I’m an excellent fit for your company.
 Kindly do not hesitate to contact me for any queries.
 Also, I’m available for an interview if needed.